Dilloid/sem-group-17/use-cases/use-case-25.md

 ## EXTENSIONS

-3.Region does not exist.
+1. **Region does not exist**:
-i.
-Organisation Employee informs Organisation Employee that that region doesn't exist
+   - Organisation Employee informs Organisation Employee that that region doesn't exist.

 ## SUB-VARIATIONS